Stop Selling Appointments

 Results are visible because treatments follow a clinical sequence

-SpaSphere was designed from day one for treatment programs - not just appointment scheduling.
+SpaSphere was designed from day one for treatment plans - not just appointment scheduling.
 Build, price, and manage multi-session journeys.

-Create multi-session programs with automated scheduling, progress tracking, and flexible payment options.
+Create multi-session treatment plans with automated scheduling, progress tracking, and flexible payment options.
 Your core differentiator.

 Learn moreOnline Booking

-Clients can browse and purchase programs directly from your booking site - no phone calls or back-and-forth needed.
+Clients can browse and purchase treatment plans directly from your booking site - no phone calls or back-and-forth needed.

 Learn moreAnalytics Dashboard

-Track program enrollment, completion rates, and revenue - see exactly how programs compare to single sessions.
+Track treatment plan enrollment, completion rates, and revenue - see exactly how treatment plans compare to single sessions.

 Learn moreSOAP Notes

-Document progress across program sessions.
+Document progress across treatment plan sessions.
 Clients see their journey; you have clinical records that show results.

 Learn moreEstheticians who made the shift